Kanab is a small Utah town that packs a big punch! It is an outdoor lover’s paradise and the gateway to East Zion.

 Things to know before you go:

-Rainy weather is dangerous at slot canyons and can cause flash floods that can be deadly.
+Rainy weather is dangerous in slot canyons and can cause flash floods that can be deadly.

 The rainy weather can also wash out the roads here.